Local management and a lean head office

 Cermaq is a fully owned subsidiary of Mitsubishi Corporation.

-Steven Rafferty was appointed MD in Chile in 2019.
-He has also previously worked in Chile and was part of the Cermaq team from 2008-2010.
+Steven Rafferty was appointed CEO of Cermaq from March 2022.
+He was MD in Chile from 2019, and was also part of the Cermaq team from 2008-2010.

 Managing Director Canada

 David Kiemele joined Cermaq in 2016 and was appointed Managing Director in 2017.

 Knut Ellekjær joined Cermaq in 2017.
 Mr. Ellekjær has broad management experience from the food industry.

 Pedro was appointed Managing Director for Cermaq Chile from March 2022.
 He joined Cermaq in 2019 as Production Director.

 Chief Communication and Sustainability Officer

 Lars Galtung joined Cermaq in 2021, and was appointed Chief Communication and Sustainability Officer in September 2022.